New brewery on tap for Charleston Neck area; 2 new shops on King Street; Belk adds delivery

 Something About Me can be found at 522 King St. next to Italian restaurant Indaco.

-Charleston native Emilie Huesca (pronounced "Wesca") said she decided to open the shop after losing her job of three years in New York City when the coronavirus struck in March.
+Charleston native Emilie Huesca said she decided to open the shop after losing her job of three years in New York City when the coronavirus struck in March.

 "I said when I moved back home, 'I have nothing else to do, so I might as well start working on my own shop,'" Huesca said.